arunbalaram89/python-challenge/README.md

 # Introduction
-Module 3 looks at Python functions used to analyze data on the PyBank and PyPoll data
+Module 3 looks at Python functions used to analyze data on the PyBank and PyPoll data.
+Text files were printed out and displayed in a .txt format.

 # Table of Contents
 Introduction